 The number one reason to wear underwear with a fly-hole is that it hides any harness you might be wearing.

 I personally don't normally do this, but I also very rarely use the urinal.
 When I do, however, having the fly hole is an absolute must.
 Some people say that pulling the shaft through a fly hole can help to stabilize your STP.

 Also, as Alex from Transthetics says, "Another good trick as far as side slit underwear goes, is to cut a small hole in the layer that sits against your skin, where the shaft sits and actually pull the shaft through this first layer.
 This helps with keeping the STP in place and makes using it that much easier as it doesn’t have to bend around two separately directioned pieces of material."

 Though the fly-hole makes discretion easier, if you only own fly-less underwear, you can still use an STP.
 We polled several cis guy friends regarding their bathroom practices, and most of them report to actually prefer pulling their waistband down.
 Pulling your dick through a hole in your underwear can be a bit of a hassle, so for ease and quickness, pulling down your waistband is common practice.

 Truthfully, it's really only common practice for folks to use the fly if there's a really good reason to.
-For example, cops and EMTs often have cumbersome, weighted belts that are hard to take off and on every time they have to go.
-Same goes for people who wear dress pants with a belt, clasp hook and inside button to use the fly hole.
+For example, EMTs often have cumbersome, weighted belts that are hard to take off and on every time they have to go.
+Same goes for people who wear dress pants with a belt, clasp hook and inside button.
 For everyone else, it's way faster to just drop trou.